 After months of working from home, and a COVID vaccine in production, we can finally see the light at the end of the tunnel.
 While we are not out of the woods yet, for many remote workers, this means that our time working from home (most likely) will be ending sometime in 2021.
 It’s time to start thinking about what that may look like.

-If you have a child, pet, or another member of the family who now relies on you being home, or even if you filled your commute and/or lunchtime with a recurring commitment, the impending return to office will impact these situations, too.
+If you have a child, pet, or another member of the family who now relies on you being home, or even if you filled your commute and/or lunchtime with a recurring commitment, the impending return to the office will impact this.